 Here are some Computer Vision applications not related to marketing as a bonus to change the perception of this technology as the “big brother.”

-- Manufacturers can use computer vision software to detect counterfeit or
+- Manufacturers can use computer vision software to detect counterfeits;

-- Farmers can use photos from drones to detect if everything is OK with the crops ( if it’s changing the color).
+- Farmers can use drone photos to detect if everything is OK with the crops (if it’s changing color).

-Using video analytics software retailers can get a full picture of what is going on inside their stores in terms of customer service.
+Using video analytics software, retailers can get a full picture of what is happening inside their stores regarding customer service.